piscis/sd-smarttemp/README.md

   name = [your custom identifier]
 ```

-3. You can test this by copying test.py to your agents plugin dir and execute
+4. You can test this by copying test.py to your agents plugin dir and execute it with:
 ```
   python test.py
 ```